Janine Liu SIGGRAPH Member Profile

 2. What was your first job?

-My first job was an internship in high school, where I did front-end work for a project at the Computational Institute of the University of Chicago.
-My current internship with Cesium is the first job I got in college.
+Cesium is my first job out of college!
+If it counts, my very first job was an internship in high school, where I did front-end work for a project at the Computational Institute of the University of Chicago.

 3. Where did you complete your formal education?